-Vehicles Affected: Approximately 250 model-year 2019 Subaru Crosstrek SUVs equipped with rear seat belt assemblies with a dual-mode locking mechanism
+Vehicles Affected: Approximately 4,900 model-year 2019 Subaru Crosstrek SUVs equipped with rear seat belt assemblies with a dual-mode locking mechanism

-The Fix: Dealers will replace the driver’s side rear-door window glass for free.
+The Fix: Dealers will replace the rear seat belt assemblies for free.

 Need to Find a Dealer for Service?
 Go to Cars.com Service & Repair to find your local dealer.
 To check for other recalls, and to schedule a free recall repair at your local dealership, click here: Subaru Crosstrek

 - Recall Basics: Everything You Need to Know

 - My Car Is Recalled, But There’s No Fix Yet: What Do I Do?

 - Why Can Dealers Sell Used Cars With Unfixed Recalls?